rodekruis/data-service-catalogue/docs/payment/payment.md

     Additional users may be granted only **View** permission on this page.
 [Learn more about Users & Roles](../users/users-roles-page.md)

 ___
-Need further assistance ?
-Contact your dedicated Account Manager or reach our <a href="mailto:support@121.global">support team via email</a>.
+Need further assistance?
+Contact your dedicated Account Manager or reach our [support team via email](mailto:support@121.global).
 ___